$e^+e^-$ annihilation on the stochastic background of primordial gravitational waves with BKP18: Introduction

 If detected, the stochastic gravitational waves would provide an evidence of and information on the physical processes taking place during the very early stages of the universe.
 For primordial gravitational waves generated during inflation, the amplitude is directly related to the energy scale during inflation.
 The lowest frequency mode corresponds to the present-day horizon size while the highest frequency mode of the spectral energy density corresponds to the energy scale of reheating, a process which follows the decay of the inflaton, the scalar field that drives the inflation, after the end of the inflationary process.
 Thus the spectrum of primordial gravitational waves can provide information on the very early processes of the universe.

 The spectrum of the primordial gravitational waves is also believed to be affected by the changes in the physical conditions in the universe.
-For instance, the $e^+e^-$ annihilation that occurs at frequency $\sim 10^{-10}$ Hz causes a change in the number of relativistic degrees of freedom \cite{djs}.
+For instance, the $e^+e^-$ annihilation that occurs at frequency $\sim 10^{-10}$ Hz causes a change in the number of relativistic degrees of freedom \cite{as2,djs,djs2,ywk,mmg}.
 This further affects the expansion behavior of the universe and subsequently leads to a step in the spectrum of primordial gravitational waves.
 This is because the growth rate of the Hubble radius gets reduced during the process of $e^+e^-$ annihilation which leads to the change in the rate of horizon re-entry of the modes at that instant, which is within the radiation dominated era and a step in the gravitational wave spectrum appears at the frequency of the order of Hubble rate at that instant.
-This step is about $\sim 10 \%$ in the amplitude and about $\sim 20 \%$ in the energy spectrum \cite{djs, ywk, swy}.
+This step would be about $\sim 10 \%$ in the amplitude and about $\sim 20 \%$ in the energy spectrum \cite{djs,ywk,swy}.

-The primordial gravitational waves produced during the inflationary period are believed to exist in a specific quantum state, known as squeezed vacuum state \cite{lp2, sk, amn}.
-This is due to the fact that the inflationary quantum vacuum field fluctuations generated non-zero variance for quantum fluctuations which, due to parametric amplification, transformed the initial vacuum state into a quantum state with multiple particles, a state known as the squeezed vacuum state \cite{lp3, lp4}.
+The primordial gravitational waves produced during the inflationary period are believed to exist in a specific quantum state, known as squeezed vacuum state \cite{lp2,as3,sk,amn,lp3,lp4,lp5,np}.
+This is due to the fact that the inflationary quantum vacuum field fluctuations generated non-zero variance for quantum fluctuations which, due to parametric amplification, transformed the initial vacuum state into a quantum state with multiple particles, a state known as the squeezed vacuum state.
 Due to this process, the phase variance of the wave mode is being squeezed while there is increase in the variance of its amplitude at the same time so that the uncertainty product is being held.

-If this is the case, then the squeezing effect is also expected to be reflected on the spectrum of primordial gravitational waves.
+While the direct detectability of stochastic background of primordial gravitational waves has been questioned \cite{que}, recently there are studies on their potential detectability via quantum noise.
+Quantum mechanical treatment of gravitational field is shown to be able to induce fluctuations or noise in the lengths of the arms of gravitational wave detectors where the characteristics of the noise depend on the quantum state of the gravitational field and while such noise is very small for coherent states, it can be greatly enhanced especially in squeezed states by an exponential of the squeezing parameter and hence, potentially detectable \cite{qn1,qn2,qn3,qn4,qn5}.
+Therefore, it is interesting to study the stochastic signals of the inflationary gravitational waves in wake of these recent developments.